-This study uses a qualitative, comparative case study design to investigate how the metaverse might be used as a transformational instructional tool in higher education in South Africa.
+This study uses a qualitative, comparative case study design to investigate how the metaverse might be used as a transformational instructional tool in higher education in South Africa, as this approach allows for an in-depth exploration of complex social phenomena within specific contexts, capturing rich, contextual data through interviews, observations, and document analysis to understand stakeholders' experiences and perspectives [33].
 The methodology provides an in-depth review of contextual elements, experiences, and strategies in a few chosen nations and enables the development of a framework specifically adapted to the educational opportunities and challenges faced by South Africa.
 Purposively, four nations South Korea, China and Spain, the United States, United Arab Emirates (UAE) and United Kingdom were chosen for their sophisticated and varied approaches to metaverse adoption in education.
 These nations were selected because they have a track record of successfully incorporating immersive technologies into higher education and because they reflect a range of governing styles, levels of infrastructure development, and sociocultural settings.
 South Africa is the main example of contextual application.
 Literature about metaverse implementations, strategies, challenges and outcomes has been collected by reviewing academic publications, government reports, policy papers, institutional case studies, and technology provider documentation.
-The data was analysed using Thematic Analysis, following Braun and Clarke's (2006) six-phase framework, familiarisation, generating initial codes, searching for themes, reviewing themes, defining and naming, and producing the report that is linking themes to the proposed framework.
+The data was analysed using Thematic Analysis, following [34] six-phase framework, familiarisation, generating initial codes, searching for themes, reviewing themes, defining and naming, and producing the report that is linking themes to the proposed framework.
 In order ensure contextual relevance and cross-case comparability, themes were triangulated between South African input and international case data.